zachflower/KoolKubernetes/cicd/jenkins/README.md

 At the end of deployment a service type loadbalancer is created and Jenkins can be accessed via http://Load-Balancer-IP:8080

-## Store Dockerhub credentials
+## Store Dockerhub and GitHub credentials
-In Jenkins UI store DockerHub username and password to allow Jenkins to upload the images on DockerHub.
+Storing DockerHub username and password of your DockerHub repository into Jenkins is required by pipeline to upload images to your repository.
+Also store your GitHub credentials in Jenkins as it helps pulling the KoolKuberenetes repository instantly.

 In Jenkins Home click Credentials -> Jenkins -> Global credentials (unrestricted) -> Add credentials.
 Fill out the username and password and ID.

 ![add-cred](https://github.com/platform9/KoolKubernetes/blob/master/cicd/jenkins/images/add-cred.png)